instant-labs/instant-bandit/pages/docs/usage/authoring-experiments.md

 In this example, the contents of the variant will only be displayed when the `InstantBandit` user's variant matches the name prop `some-variant`.
 If it doesn't match, nothing will be shown (aside from the always-present text above).

-That's not super useful: we need to express all of our variants in order to compare them equally.
+Showing only one variant isn't very useful.
+We need to express all of our variants in order to test them.

 ### Multiple Variants